 The D Air Prog conducts quality assurance of engineering SORs for the RCAF.
 The D Air Prog reports to the Director General of Air Force Development and reviews SORs developed by several RCAF organizations.

-Until recently, their process consisted of laborious, line-by-line reviews of every submitted SOR – most of which number hundreds of pages in length – combing them for anything that might be incorrect or misleading: such as ambiguities, lack of clarity, lack of testability, and inconsistencies in use of terms or units of measurement.
-RCAF reviewers had nothing cueing them to problems or indicating what those problems might be.
+Until recently, their process consisted of laborious, line-by-line reviews of every submitted SOR – most of which number hundreds of pages in length.
+They were combing them for anything that might be incorrect or misleading: such as ambiguities, lack of clarity, lack of testability, and inconsistencies in use of terms or units of measurement.
+Therefore, RCAF reviewers had nothing cueing them to problems or indicating what those problems might be.
 Review of SORs was a tedious, error-prone operation, and a bottleneck in the RCAF’s vice D Air Prog’s requirements development process.

 Procurement risk was also a major concern.
 D Air Prog and their Director General wanted to improve requirement quality and thus reduce the possibility of misinterpretation due to ambiguity.